HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 Follow the tutorial for instructions on how to do this using [AdminUI](../../tutorial/adminui.md) or [Postman or curl](../../tutorial/postmancurl.md).

 It's worth noting that all the actions that you can do using the Admin UI can also be done using Postman, curl, or any similar tool.
-Below are some examples to perform additional actions for database and application management, like adding a database, listing views, agents and forms, listing and adding application.
+Below are some examples to perform additional actions for database and application management, like adding a database, listing views, agents, and forms, and listing and adding application.

 A group of API requests is known as a collection.
 Each collection may have subfolders and multiple requests.
 Request URL or the endpoint is used to identify the link to where the API will communicate with.